uf-hobi-informatics-lab/GatorTron-Prediction/readme.md

 ## Output
 Here are some important output files that might be helpful for the analysis of the model's performance and learning progression:

-> _prob.tsv: contains the prediction results with two columns: the predicted target label and its corresponding probability
+> _prob.tsv: contains the prediction results with two columns: the predicted target label and the positive class probability

 > _.html: The visualization of keywords from selected text sample